heptarch/heptarch.github.io/drafts/SAEPage.md

 the previous point, for reasons that are not entrely clear, the optimal $\lambda$ is somewhat finely tuned, and neither pure basis pursuit nor LASSO saturate $C = 1$.

+*Black holes?* The secret underlying this post is that everything here was inspired by thinking about neural networks as black holes.
+I'll expand on this more in a future post,